dc25demo/thanks-elm/README.md

 ![Example gif](https://github.com/dc25demo/thanks-elm/raw/master/thanksElmVideoB854.gif)

 ## Motivation
-Inspired by [this command line utility, "elm-thanks"](https://github.com/zwilias/elm-thanks) .
-I wanted to see what it would take to implement the same functionality as a web app written in Elm.
+After seeing [this command line utility, "elm-thanks"](https://github.com/zwilias/elm-thanks),  I wanted to see what it would take to implement the same functionality as a web app written in Elm.

 ## Purpose
 As with "elm-thanks", the idea is to express our gratitude to the creators and maintainers of our dependencies by starring the github repositories.